On average, a recruiter spends only 5 - 7 seconds on each resume. That's a pretty staggering statistic.

 How to feature technical skills

 Typically, you’ll want to list your skills as bulleted items, using one to two words per line.
-Here are some additional hard skills for outside sales representatives to consider.
+Here are some additional technical skills for outside sales representatives to consider.

 Soft skills refer to emotional intelligence that can be useful across all industries.
 Soft skills are best illustrated with real-life examples.